jhauberg/comply/README.md

 **2) Using script sources directly**

 If you prefer not installing `comply`, you can still use the phase described above.
-Just point to the `run.py` script instead of the installed executable:
+Just point to the [run.py](run.py) script instead of an installed executable:

 ```console
 python path/to/comply/run.py ${SRCROOT} --reporter=xcode